WikiAgents/WikiAgents/README.md

 ## Potential Applications

-- **LLM Agent Education**
+- **LLM Agents Education**
-  Facilitate the education and training of users on Large Language Model (LLM) agents with WikiAgents’ intuitive customization options for agents and tools.
-These features allow users to experiment, learn, and refine their understanding of LLM development and management.
-Additionally, the platform’s transparency features, such as Tapes, log detailed records of agent decisions and interactions, providing valuable insights into the agent's thought process and actions.
+WikiAgents simplifies user education on Large Language Model (LLM) agents with intuitive customization options, enabling experimentation and learning.
+Transparency features like Tapes log detailed records of agent decisions and interactions, offering valuable insights into their thought processes.

 - **Personal Research & Task Automation**
   Use WikiAgents as a personal platform for automating research tasks, managing knowledge, and streamlining workflows tailored to individual needs.